Dana Nessel: Personal life

 Nessel met her wife Alanna Maguire while they were both working on the legal case DeBoer v.
-Snyder which was ultimately successful in striking down Michigan's ban on same-sex marriage.
+Snyder, which was ultimately successful in striking down Michigan's ban on same-sex marriage.
 Nessel proposed to Maguire in 2015 outside of the United States Supreme Court.
 The couple married in July 2015 with the marriage being officiated by Judge Bernard Friedman, the judge who had originally struck down Michigan's same-sex marriage ban in March 2014.

-Nessel and Alanna have twin sons, Alex and Zach.
+Nessel and Maguire have twin sons.